 Means of Assessment

-STUDENTS MUST COMPLETE BOTH THE MIDTERM AND FINAL TO OBTAIN CREDIT FOR THE COURSE.
+STUDENTS MUST WRITE THE MIDTERM(S) AND THE FINAL EXAMINATIONS TO OBTAIN CREDIT FOR THE COURSE.
+Only approved calculators can be used during any test/examination.

 The student will be able to: